socketryans/DBadder/README.md

 # DBadder
 This simple script is adding to your input.wav file some "loud glitchy sound" effect from certain moment.
 The result is in output.wav file.
+Described effect is caused by overflowing amplitude treshold.